GAN Limited has found its first partner for its new online gaming content.

 GAN finds itself launching a new product in a state achieving tremendous growth in gambling.
 Michigan recently announced a record $497.5 million in October.
 The Michigan online sports betting apps were red hot, particularly, with mobile sports betting accounting for 93% of sports betting in October for a total of $463.3 million.

-You can take a look at the state’s best sports apps here.
+You can take a look at the best Michigan sports apps here.

 In a press release, GAN referred to itself as a “full-service internet gaming software-as-a-service provider to the real money internet gaming, online sports betting, and simulated gaming industries.”